Saltylord/saltylord_docs/docs/scripts/weed/install/a_general.md

 - *Copy and paste the images from the images folder into your inventory*
 - *Download and install any empty plant pot model*
 - *Follow additional steps located in Empty Plant Pots, Items, Shops, Genetics Tracking, and Framework*
+- *Please read through each section below*

+---

+## Remove Other Weed Scripts
+*For my script to function correctly.
+You need to remove past weed scripts, items related to these scripts, and database tables related to these scripts.
+Failure to do this will likely result in start up errors, plants not loading, or general server errors.*

 ---